 Since the 1950s, plans were made for an economic corridor stretching from the Chinese heartland to Pakistan’s ports on the Arabian Sea.
 Ever since the completion of the Gwadar port in 2006, Chinese interests in that particular region has been rekindled.

 In 2013, President Asif Ali Zardari and Premier Li Keqiang decided to further enhance mutual connectivity by signing a series of MOU’s on economic cooperation.
-These MOU’s were part of a long term plan on the formation of the Chinese-Pakistan Economic Corridor, that would initially be a part of Silk Road Economic Belt as well.
+These MOU’s were part of a long-term plan for the formation of the Chinese-Pakistan Economic Corridor, which would initially be a part of the Silk Road Economic Belt as well.
 Further, plans were discussed by Prime Minister Nawaz Sharif met with Premier Li Kequiang in China to discuss further plans, which resulted in the full scope of the project being announced.